ohjoonhee/ohjoonhee.github.io/_featured_tags/python.md

 layout: grid

 # The title of the tag's page.
-title: Blog
+title: Python

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: blog
+slug: python

-type: category
+category: blog

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >